carlvp/daisylab/latebloomer/README.md

 latebloomer: my stab at the classic Lately Bass of the Yamaha TX81z

 * Starting out from the op6daisy code, reducing the number of operators to four per voice and adding waveform 5 ("half sine").
+There is also a resonant low-pass filter.

 * Same layout on breadboard as op6daisy.
 Relevant pins on Daisy Seed: